Taiwanese idol drama shows were all the rage in Singapore in the early 2000s. Remember 流星花园 (Meteor Shower) and 海派甜心 (Hi My Sweetheart)?

 “You can still make a living with 60/100 standard.
 There are many such screenwriters around, it’s just that you can’t be a great screenwriter.

-“Just a few years, I still wasn’t sure if I had the talent to cut it… today I gave myself 70 out of 100.
+“Just a few years, I still wasn’t sure if I had the talent to cut it… today I give myself 70 out of 100.

 “I worked extremely hard.
 I’d go to the supervising screenwriter’s place, kept writing away till the next morning.
 I’d go back home after I clarify all my doubts, get some sleep, wake up and continue writing.”